 Mattatouille

-However, there are a few things that will keep him stationary for more than 2 second increments.
-He LOVES playing in running water: sink water, hoses, spray bottles, showers, tubs, toilets.
+ets.
 Nothing with a steady stream of water flow escapes his little mischevious eye.
 I often lose track of time (mostly because I have also lost track of my brain somewhere between college and my two kids) and him, until I am brought back to 'real time' by the sound of running water or puddles.
 Usually at that point it is too late, the kitchen counter is flooded, or the furniture is dripping wet.
 I like to try and get upset, but I should really be greatful that the puddles and dripping counter tops are the result of his fascination with full blast plumbing features found in the home, and not his own full blast plumbing!
 Right?
+Posted by shawna at 5:28 PM 3 comments

 Thursday, August 16, 2007